 Every patient will have a falls assessment completed upon admission to the hospital.
-If you have been identified as a high risk for falls, you will be required to wear a yellow wristband and a falls risk sign will be placed at the bedside.
+If you have been identified as a high risk for falls, you will be required to wear a yellow wristband and a falls risk sign will be placed at the bedside to alert other care providers of this risk.
 Additional ways to prevent falls will be included in your care plan.

 You and your family can minimize your risk by:·

 - Telling your health care team if you have had a fall in the past.

 - Wearing proper non-skid/non-slip supportive footwear with rubber soles.
 (Do not walk around your room wearing only stockings or socks!)

 - Making sure that your clothing fits properly and doesn't drag on the floor.

 - Ensuring that your call bell is within your reach to call for assistance.

 - Using the call bell to request help and waiting for assistance to go to the bathroom safely, to move from bed to chair and/or to get out of bed when this has been requested of you.

 - Keeping personal items such as the phone within easy reach.